Prof S K Wilson, Dr A Wray

 The behaviour of evaporating sessile droplets is an area of very active international research, with new publications appearing on an almost daily basis and entire conferences now dedicated to the topic.

 In recent years, the first supervisor Professor Stephen Wilson has collaborated very successfully with Professor Khellil Sefiane from the School of Engineering at the University of Edinburgh (a Visiting Professor at the University of Strathclyde who will be closely involved with the present project) on a variety of practically important fluid-dynamical problems, including evaporating droplets, bubble dynamics, self-rewetting fluids, and anti-surfactants, and the second supervisor Dr Alexander Wray has rapidly established a reputation for cutting-edge analytical and numerical research in a wide range of fluid dynamics problems (including both thin-film and thick-film flows).

-The aim of the present project is to build on the proposed supervisors’ previous work on evaporating sessile droplets to explore two exciting new aspects of this scientifically and practically important problem.
+The aim of the present project is to build on the supervisors’ previous work on evaporating sessile droplets to explore two exciting new aspects of this scientifically and practically important problem.